 Stand Alone Access Control: Most Stand alone units do not typically need special knowledge for installation and use.
 Stand alones means just that, they operate independently on the door and are mechanical or battery operated.
-These units have limited capabilities with no audit and are the base for keyless access push buttons are typically used.

 Stand Alone with audit trail: With the audit trail feature you can access dates and times of when a person enters or leaves the facility.
 All programming is done at the door unit.
 Key pads, proximity keys, card readers, and biometrics are typically used.

 Access Control with audit trail: These systems are PC/Laptop driven and offer the most features.
 Programming can be done on site and remotely to cover all sites.
 The biggest advantage is that changes can be made for each door without actually haveing to go to the door and several doors can be done at once.
 Keypads, proximity readers and now biometrics are typically used.